shhivv/pyston/index.md

 ```

 ## PystonClient
-The PystonClient class is used to create an session and is used to communicate with the API
+The PystonClient class is used to create an session to communicate with the API

 ### Parametres
     - api_key : Optional[str]